MoshiMoshi0/TTController/docs/_pages/triggers/processtrigger.md

 ### UpdateInterval
 <div class="variable-block" markdown="block">

-Determines how often to check the list of currently running processes.
+Determines how often to check the list of currently running processes

 **Note:** Value in miliseconds
-{: .notice--note}
+{: .notice--info}

 **Required:** No<br>
 **Default value:**